| Newsletter

 that dioxin occurred naturally in the environment and was not

+harmful to humans.
 Privately they knew otherwise, as evidenced by scientists involved

 in Operation Ranch Hand and documents uncovered recently in the